w3f/polkadot-wiki/docs/general/glossary.md

 ## ParaID

-A unique numeric (non-negative integer) identifier for a parathread.
+A unique numeric (non-negative integer) identifier for a parachain.

 ## Parathread

-A blockchain that works within the confines of the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host, thus allowing it to connect to the Polkadot Relay Chain.
-This can be done either by becoming a parachain or connecting on a "pay as you go" basis.
-All parachains start their life-cycle as a parathread.
+A parathread can have two meanings: a substrate-based chain not yet parachain (i.e. not connected to a {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} core), or a on-demand parachain (i.e. a parachain using instantaneous coretime).

 ## Parachain Registry